Yourtown Prize Home Listings 2026: Current Available Houses & How to Enter

 Yourtown hasn't published a total ticket cap for the 2026 draw at time of writing — which is common practice among Australian charity lottery operators.
 But we can work backwards from previous draws.
 Yourtown's 2024 prize home draw sold approximately 1.85 million tickets at various price points.
 If 2026 follows a similar pattern, your odds of winning the major prize on a single ticket sit somewhere around 1 in 1.85 million.

 How does that compare?
-The RSL Art Union Draw 430 in early 2026 moved a prize package valued at $13.9 million and sold roughly 4.3 million tickets — odds of approximately 1 in 4.3 million for the major prize.
+The Dream Home Art Union Draw 432 (Caloundra, QLD) offers $15.5 million and closes 01 July 2026, with broader ticket volumes that typically push odds closer to 1 in 4–5 million.
+The Endeavour Lotteries Winner Stories Draw 468 sits at $3.1 million with a closing date of 13 August 2026 — similar prize territory to Yourtown but with a different ticket distribution.
 The Mater Prize Home lottery, by contrast, typically runs tighter ticket volumes around 1.2 million, which pushes the odds closer to 1 in 1.2 million but with a lower headline prize value.

-So if you're asking which draw gives you the best bang for your buck right now, Yourtown's 2026 draw sits in the middle of the pack on a pure odds basis — better than the RSL mega-draws, not quite as tight as Mater.
-The prize value, though, is genuinely competitive at $3 million.
+So if you're asking which draw gives you the best bang for your buck right now, Yourtown's 2026 draw sits in the middle of the pack on a pure odds basis.
+The prize value is genuinely competitive at $3 million, and the odds are tighter than the mega-draws but not as tight as some smaller operators.

 What Yourtown Actually Does With the Money